sergioserge/us-airports-project/README.md

 Use your API key to get weather data for your chosen month/year and locations.
 If necessary flatten your JSON data and transform it into a DataFrame Make sure to have primary and foreign keys so that it's possible to join the weather data to your flights data

+* Does the API have the data I need for my use case in terms of type, completeness, granularity and accuracy?

 ## Third: Perform a basic EDA on both of the tables.
 Come up with three different hypotheses regarding your available data, taking into account both of the datasets you have (perhaps linking dep_delay to weather)